srikrishnan-lab/Darnell_et_al_2025/README.md

     Pkg.activate(".") # from the cloned root directory Pkg.instantiate()
     ```
 2. To re-simulate the main ensemble, run `julia src/model_ensemble.jl`.
 This will write output into `results/default/`.
+This should take about 10 hours on a typical computer.
+Reducing the size of the ensemble by modifying line 37 in `src/model_ensemble.jl` will speed this up.
 3. To re-simulate the peaking ensemble, run `julia src/peaking_ensemble.jl`.
 This will write output into `results/peaking/`.
+This should take about 4 hours on a typical computer.
+Reducing the size of the ensemble by modifying line 37 in `src/peaking_ensemble.jl` will speed this up.
 4. To re-run the Shapley analysis, after the main ensemble is run, run `julia src/regression_drivers.jl`.This will write output into `output/shapley/`.
+This can take 36-48 hours and may run into memory issues, but the ensemble size or number of years can be reduced for a quick check.

 ### Figures

 1. Run the simulations above or download the default and peaking results from the Zenodo repository.
 The Shapley output is provided with the GitHub repository or can be re-evaluated.
-2. Run the following scripts for each of the figures and tables:
+2. Run the following scripts for each of the figures and tables (none should take longer than a half-hour on a typical computer):

     | Figure/Table | Script | How To Run |
     | --- | --- | --- |